 With Ion Nechita and Clément Pellegrini, we organize the IMT-LPT mathematical physics seminar.
 The schedule is available on the IMT website and the LPT website.

 I am the coordinator of ANR project “Quantum Trajectories (QTraj)”.
-Some postdoctoral positions and internships will be available.
-Contact me for information.
 I am also a member of ANR project ESQuisses.

 All my articles preprints are available on this arXiv page.
 You can also find my articles listed on my ORCID and this HAL page.

 Abstract: Quantum trajectories are Markov processes modeling the evolution of a quantum system subjected to repeated independent measurements.
 Under purification and irreducibility assumptions, these Markov processes admit a unique invariant measure - see Benoist et al. Probab.
 Theory Relat.
 Fields 2019.
 In this article we prove, finer limit theorems such as Law of Large Number (LLN), Functional Central Limit Theorem, Law of Iterated Logarithm and Moderate Deviation Principle.
 The proof of the LLN is based on Birkhoff's ergodic theorem and an analysis of harmonic functions.
 The other theorems are proved using martingale approximation of empirical sums.